Feyerabend/vm/debug/README.md

 ### Line editor with logger

-The second editor includes a built-in logger, which distinguishes it from 'ed.py'.
+The second editor 'ed2.py' includes a built-in *logger*, which distinguishes it from 'ed.py'.
 Despite this improvement, the functionality remains largely similar to the previous version.
 There are always room for improvement, but cut off with regards to pegagogical values.[^flawed] The 'log.txt'